 The Oklahoma Aeronautics Commission (OAC) is a unique state agency in that we have the statutory authority to "draft and recommend legislation to advance the interests of the state in aeronautics" (Title 3, Section 85, F. 1.).
 OAC accomplishes this objective by legislative action presenting initiatives to the Oklahoma Legislature.
-As a non-appropriated agency, the Aeronautics Commission does not rely upon annual appropriations from the Oklahoma Legislature in order to function.
-Instead, the Commission is funded by a dedicated 0.0008% tax on motor fuels bought for aircraft use and a dedicated 3.25% tax on the purchase of aircraft.
+The Commission received an appropriation during the 2021 Legislative Session from the legislature but is routinely funded through a dedicated 0.0008% tax on motor fuels bought for aircraft use and a dedicated 3.25% tax on the purchase of aircraft.
 Those two dedicated taxes make up 80% of the Commission's annual budget.
 The remaining 20% comes from federal grants and other fees for the Commission's services.
 About half of that budget is dedicated to providing assistance to local airport improvement projects.
 The remainder is used to operate the agency and to provide educational activities to inform the public about aeronautics.
 This compels us to ensure the Oklahoma Airport System infrastructure will be here for far reaching future generations of the flying public.
 The Aeronautics Commission is under the supervision of the Secretary of Transportation.
 Under current Governor of Oklahoma Kevin Stitt, Tim Gatz is serving as the Secretary.
 We have close communication with Secretary Gatz regarding our legislative initiatives ensuring that state ideas are in harmony with the Executive and Legislative branches of state government.

 Significant legislation that has been a model for other states: